Agent-Coder/MKS21X-FinalProject/README.md

 ### Instructions:

-*Please Maximize Your Terminal And Set Your Terminal to have a Black Background Before Running This Program*
+*Please Maximize Your Terminal And Set Your Terminal to have a Black Background Before Running This Program* **Delete all class files before compiling double check that it has compiled all files**
 1) Type javac -cp lanterna.jar:.
 Game.java to compile and java -cp lanterna.jar:.
 Game to start the program
 2) Follow the instructions on the START SCREEN to select a game mode
       - ENDLESS MODE - You will have unlimited time to play the game.
 The game ends when you run out of places to place a block and your score is not high enough to continue